MCarroll345/SoC-Project-MC/README.md

     <section id="demo">
         <h2>Demonstration</h2>
         <p>To demonstrate that the program is working as intended I have to show that the screen is displaying the flags in their intended order.
-The first switch is the Irish flag, the second is the Offaly flag, and the third is the Kenyan flag.</p>
+The first switch is the Irish flag, the second is the Offaly flag, and the third is the Kenyan flag.
+It may be difficult to see in the photos but they are working as intended.</p>
         <div class="dem">
             <img src="fpga-vga-verilog-main/docs/assets/images/20241202_151759.jpg" alt="A picture of the switch turned on with the Irish flag on the screen" width="200">
             <img src="fpga-vga-verilog-main/docs/assets/images/20241202_151809.jpg" alt="A picture of the switch turned on with the Offaly flag on the screen" width="200">
             <img src="fpga-vga-verilog-main/docs/assets/images/20241202_151817.jpg" alt="A picture of the switch turned on with the Kenyan flag on the screen" width="200">
         </div>
-        <p>Another way of demonstrating that the switches worked is to show the simulation working as intended through the testbench.</p>
+        <p>A way to more clearly display the code functioning as intended is by using the simulation and testbench.
+The below images will show the code used to configure the testbench and the simulation in progress.
+You can see in the simulation that when the switches are engaged, the RGB is activated.
+This shows that the switches are properly activating and triggering the display.</p>
         <div class="dem">
             <img src="fpga-vga-verilog-main/docs/assets/images/simCode.png" alt="A picture of the code for the testbench" width="350">
             <img src="fpga-vga-verilog-main/docs/assets/images/simDemo.png" alt="A picture of the simulation on the testbench" width="350">